openvinotoolkit/openvino/tools/pot/configs/README.md

  folder.
 There you can find ready-to-use configurations for the models from various domains: Computer Vision (Image Classification, Object Detection, Segmentation), Natural Language Processing, Recommendation Systems.
 We basically put configuration files for the models which require non-default configuration settings in order to get accurate results.
-For details on how to run the Post-Training Optimization Tool with a sample configuration file, see the [example](@ref pot_configs_examples_README).
+For details on how to run the Post-Training Optimization Tool with a sample configuration file, see the [instructions](@ref pot_configs_examples_README).